bruvellu/cephalic-furrow/3-text/extra.md

 # Background discarded paragraphs and sentences

+Tissue morphogenesis is driven by active and passive mechanisms.
+When embryos gastrulate tissues usually actively change shape.
+The key morphogenetic movements of gastrulation are usually active.
+For example, in the fly *Drosophila melanogaster* the ventral furrow invaginates by apical constriction while the anterior and posterior midgut which invaginate by ....
+Active invaginations are usually associated with an embryonic role, for example the ventral furrow segregates the mesodermal tissues, and the midguts give rise to the digestive tube.
+In *Drosophila* gastrulation, however, there is one active invagination whose function remains mysterious despite its prominent position in the embryo---the cephalic furrow.

+In this study we investigate whether the cephalic furrow has a mechanical role during gastrulation by examining how the tissue interactions at the head--trunk boundary are impacted by defects in cephalic furrow formation.
+We find that cephalic furrow mutants show increased strain and ectopic buckling events in the monolayer epithelium at the head--trunk interface.
+We show this epithelial instability is the result of extrinsic forces and is caused by the simultaneous expansion of mitotic domains in the head, and the extension of the germ band in the trunk.
+Our data suggests that the role of the cephalic furrow in normal development is to buffer these opposing tissue flows by priming the position of folding, and thus preventing mechanical stress at the head--trunk boundary.

 <!--Gastrulation is a fundamental event in animal development-->
 Gastrulation is a key moment in development.
 Some animals do it simply, others have an elaborate orchestration of tissue movements.
 The fly *Drosophila